 If you have a common law claim against your employer in negligence, legal proceedings must be commenced within 3 years from the date of the accident.

 You must notify the Insurance Commission of Western Australia as soon as practicable following the accident and you should complete an online crash report form which is found at www.crashreport.com.au .
-The statute of limitation expiry date is 3 years from the date of the accident (or in some instances, when you first became aware of your injuries) in which either to settle your claim or commence legal proceedings.
+The statute of limitation expiry date to make a car accident claim is 3 years from the date of the accident (or in some instances, when you first became aware of your injuries) in which either to settle your claim or commence legal proceedings.

 Firstly, a public liability claim can be made if you have suffered injuries as a result of someone else’s negligence, for example: